Release-Engineering-4/model-training/README.md

 # Pylint & Flake8

 To analyze code for errors, enforce coding standards, and look for code smells, we employ [Pylint](https://pylint.readthedocs.io/en/stable/) and [Flake8](https://flake8.pycqa.org/en/latest/).
+Since this is a machine learning project we used [dslinter](https://github.com/SERG-Delft/dslinter) which is a pylint plugin made for linting data science and machine learning code.